timescale/docs/cloud/migrate-mst-cloud/index.md

-# Migrate from Managed Service for TimescaleDB to Timescale Cloud
+# Migrate your TimescaleDB database to Timescale Cloud
-You can migrate your data from Managed Service for TimescaleDB to Timescale Cloud.
+You can migrate your data to Timescale Cloud from self-hosted TimescaleDB or Managed Service for TimescaleDB.
 This allows you to use Timescale Cloud's exclusive features, including separate scaling for compute and storage requirements, first-class multi-node support, and more.

 There are two methods for migrating your data: